 A 6-Step Guide To Moving And Working Overseas (From Someone Who’s Actually Done It)

-I was 22 when I moved overseas to Sydney.
+I was 22 when I thought about moving overseas and living in Sydney.
 I grew up in the US, but after a semester exchange at Sydney University and then a year-long Masters course there too, I was hooked on the city.
 The fact that I could potentially have a wildly successful career, but still live by a beautiful beach made my decision a no-brainer.

 Fast-forward nearly 10 years and I’m still here.
 Sydney’s where I’ve set up my life and the place I now consider home.
 But the road to where I am now wasn’t easy.
 And there was a lot I wish I’d known.

-So with that in mind, I’ve put together this handy guide.
+So with that in mind, I’ve put together this handy guide about moving overseas.
 I’ve shared practical advice, but also gone into the behind-the-Instagram-scenes reality too.
 Between the two, this should have you covered.

 How To Organise A Visa